 HLS Placements Team

+What about Practice partners and our Fac Health & Safety Coordinator Paul Ainsworth Will it need Risk assessing?

-Individual alterations and exemptions to this policy must be discussed with and approved by the Practice Division, supported by relevant stakeholders such as the Programme Lead(s), Placements Team, Occupational Health, and practice partner representatives.
+Individual alterations and exemptions to this policy must be discussed with and approved by relevant stakeholders such as the Programme Lead(s), Placements Team, School leadership team and Faith team.

 Students found in breach of this policy will face the relevant penalty to their circumstance.
 This may include awarding a failure/not achieved for the relevant practice assessment criteria (i.e. Professional Values).